Deltares/iMOD-Documentation/docs/qgis_install.rst

 If you cannot find the folder, follow `these instructions <https://gis.stackexchange.com/a/274312>`_.

-In Qgis, make sure under *Plugins > Manage and Install Plugins > Installed* that the checkbox *iMOD* is checked.
+In QGIS, make sure under *Plugins > Manage and Install Plugins > Installed* that the checkbox *iMOD* is checked.

 .. _system-wide: